vdebes/kata-greed/DEVLOG.md

 The test breaks because the refactored method tampered with a property from the Greed class (occurences).
 I need to fix with the least amount of effort.
 I do not want to fall into overthinking.
 This is why I just shunt a return value with a class property and a getter in the Triple rule.

+Next to refactor since to be the Singles, since it is the closest to triple in terms of behaviour.